Zorbatron/ZBGT/README.md

 - Will be a creative reservoir but it will have multiple slots.
 - Will likely have the UI of the ME input hatch.
 - May replace the creative reservoir hatch.

-Creative input bus
-- Will likely have a similar UI to the ME input bus where it has 16 slots + circuit slot